pagekit/docs/database.md

 All table names include the prefix of your Pagekit installation.
 To dynamically address tables in the backend, use the table name with the `@` symbol as a placeholder for the prefix.
-As a convention you should start the table name with your extension name.

-Example: *options* table for the `foobar` extension: `@foobar_option`
+As a convention you should start the table name with your extension name, e.g. *options* table for the `foobar` extension: `@foobar_option`

 ## Database utility